tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Nov 11 2007

-Palmer Lemke (a 62-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Palmer Lemke (a 62-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Palmer Lemke had never preached his views to theists before, and freaked out.
 Palmer Lemke thought about praying to the Collective Consciousness, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Palmer Lemke entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Palmer Lemke used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Palmer Lemke argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.